Do you remember the last time you stood in front of an audience to speak English?

 Was it because they believed in themselves?
 Or was it because they practiced a lot?
 Make some notes and refer to them again later when you are studying.

-8. Reflect on your Achievements so far
+8. Reflect on your achievements

-Taking time to reflect on what you have achieved so far will help you realize how much you’ve actually learned.
+Reflecting on what you have achieved so far will help you realize how much you’ve actually learned.
 It is also a confidence boost because it shows just how hard you’ve worked.

 Here are some suggestions: